 Swansea Specifics

 Swansea University researchers are not restricted from using preprint servers by the institution.
 Individual researchers considering submitting a paper do need to check the funder and journal to see if any restrictions apply.
-This can be done using SHERPA/ Romeo and searching the journal you are considering submitting to.
+This can be done using SHERPA services and searching the journal you are considering submitting to.
 The benefits of submitting preprints in terms of citations, engagement and impact will not materialise unless the author/college publicise the paper themselves especially in disciplines which are only just starting to use pre-print servers.

-Pre-print servers include;
+Pre-print servers include:

 Publish With Us